guidasneves/spotify_recsys/README.md

 Use the Jupiter Notebook [end_to_end_recsys.ipynb](./notebooks/end_to_end_recsys.ipynb) in the directory `./notebook/` with the complete explanation of the system and the complete code.

-Note: I thank my mentor [Raphael Lima](https://www.linkedin.com/in/raphael-meira-lima/) for his guidance throughout the creation of this project.
+Note: I would like to thank my mentor [Raphael Lima](https://www.linkedin.com/in/raphael-meira-lima/) for his guidance throughout the creation of this project.

 **[PT-BR]**